zama-ai/tfhe-rs/tfhe/docs/guides/rayon_crate.md

 }
 ```

-However, due to rayon's work stealing mechanism and TFHE-rs's internals, this may create `BorrowMutError'.
+However, due to Rayon's work-stealing mechanism and **TFHE-rs'** internals, this may create `BorrowMutError`.

-### Working Example
+### Working example

-The correct way is to call `rayon::broadcast`
+The correct way is to call `rayon::broadcast` as follows:

 ```rust
 use rayon::prelude::*;